 At Trafalgar Community Infant School we regularly and carefully monitor and evaluate the quality of provision we offer all pupils.
-This is done in a variety of ways including regular audits, sampling of parent views, pupils views, staff views.
+This is done in a variety of ways including regular audits, class drop-ins, book looks, planning scrutinies, tracking an SEND child through a typical day, sampling of parent views, pupil views, staff views.
 The school governors support us in ensuring that we offer the best possible provision for all our pupils.